natezimm/blackjack/README.md

 2. `./gradlew bootRun`
 3. API listens on `http://localhost:8080`

-The backend enables CORS for `/api/**` with credentials; allowed origins are currently hard-coded in `server/src/main/java/com/game/blackjack/BlackjackApplication.java`.
+The backend enables CORS for `/api/**` with credentials.
+Allowed origins are configured via `app.cors.allowed-origins` in `application.properties` (defaults to localhost for development).
+For production, use `application-prod.properties` or set the environment variable.

 ### Frontend
 1. `cd client`